 Jenny Rashall; research updates the benthic and planktic foraminiferal taxonomy for the Cretaceous Washita Group in North Texas.
 University of Texas at Arlington, USA

-The Buzas Award for Travel was established in 2017 by Dr. Martin A. Buzas, Past Director and President of the Foundation, and his family to support researchers on foraminifera to visit the world-famous Cushman Collection of foraminifera at the US Natural History Museum, Smithsonian Institution, in Washington, D.C., USA.
-The award is open to graduate students and professional researchers who need to use the collection and associated facilities.
+The Buzas Award for Travel (BAT) was established in 2017 by Dr. Martin A. Buzas and his family to support foraminiferal researchers wishing to use the world-famous Cushman Collection of foraminifera at the Smithsonian Institution, Washington, D.C., USA.
+The award is open to graduate students and professional researchers who can demonstrate a need to use the collection and associated facilities.
 The CFFR does not discriminate in its selection of awardees in any way.